Please ensure Javascript is enabled for purposes of website accessibility

 One-Year Estimates

-Those jurisdictions with a population of 65,000 or more are included in the one-year American Community Survey estimates.
-For those jurisdictions in Northern Virginia with a population of 65,000, the percentage of residents age 25 or more with graduate or professional degrees is displayed in this graph.
-Out of the 837 jurisdictions with a population of 65,000 or more in the USA, four of the twenty highest ranked for the percentage of residents age 25 or more with graduate or professional degrees are located in Northern Virginia.
-Those include Arlington (1st), the City of Alexandria (3rd), Fairfax County (6th), and Loudoun County (16th).
+The percentage of residents age 25 or more with graduate or professional degrees for the five largest jurisdictions in Northern Virginia are shown in this graph.
+The Northern Virginia regional data, for the one-year estimates, is representative of the five largest jurisdictions in Northern Virginia only.
+Out of the 843 jurisdictions with a population of 65,000 or more in the USA, four of the 25 highest ranked for the percentage of residents age 25 or more with graduate or professional degrees are located in Northern Virginia.
+Those include Arlington (1st), the City of Alexandria (5th), Fairfax (8th), and Loudoun (21st).

 Educational Attainment - Historic Compared to Current